redibox/job/docs/best-practices.md

 There's several problems here:

-1. The request would consume lots of memory/cpu on the server performing the request.
+1. The request could consume lots of memory/cpu on the server performing the request.
 2. The server running the request is potentially out of action until the processing has completed (which might take several seconds).
 3. If our user wants to update thousands of database records, it's very hard to internally throttle this due to the async nature of Node.